 All phases of Jaguar's operations are subject to environmental regulations in the jurisdictions in which it operates.
 These laws address emissions into the air, discharges into water, management of waste and hazardous substances, protection of natural resources and reclamation of lands disturbed by mining operations.
 Environmental legislation is evolving in a manner that will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
+This is especially true in 2019 following the high-profile Brumadinho dam disaster that occurred on January, 25 2019 when Dam I, a tailings dam at Vale's Córrego do Feijão iron ore mine, 9 kilometres (5.6 mi) east of Brumadinho, Minas Gerais, Brazil, suffered a catastrophic failure.
 Compliance with environmental laws and regulations may require significant capital outlays and may cause material changes or delays in, or the cancellation of, Jaguar's intended activities.
 There can be no assurance that future changes in environmental regulation, if any, will not be materially adverse to Jaguar's operations.
+Specifically, new laws and regulations, amendments to existing laws and regulations, or more stringent enforcement of existing laws and regulations could have a material adverse impact on the Company, increase costs, cause a reduction in levels of production and/or delay or prevent the development of new mining properties.

 The properties in which Jaguar holds interests may contain environmental hazards, which are presently unknown to it and which have been caused by previous or existing owners or operators of the properties.
 If Jaguar's properties do contain such hazards, this could lead to Jaguar being unable to use the properties or may cause Jaguar to incur costs to clean up such hazards.
 In addition, Jaguar could become subject to litigation should such hazards result in injury to any persons.
+Jaguar currently has four downstream dams, with one downstream dam having a section permitted to be used as upstream; however, that section of the upstream was never utilized by the Company.
+There is a risk that the regulatory authorities may impose either operating restrictions or additional expenditures to all of the Company's dams, particularly in relation to the upstream section of the downstream dam.

-Land reclamation requirements for Jaguar's mining and exploration properties may be burdensome.
+Land reclamation requirements for Jaquar's mining and exploration properties may be burdensome.